estuary/flow/site/docs/reference/Connectors/materialization-connectors/Parquet.md

+---
+sidebar_position: 1
+---

 # Apache Parquet in S3

-This connector materializes Flow [delta updates](#delta-updates) of collections into an S3 bucket in the Apache Parquet format.
+This connector materializes [delta updates](#delta-updates) of Flow collections into an S3 bucket in the Apache Parquet format.

 The delta updates are batched within Flow, converted to Parquet files, and the pushed to the S3 bucket at a time interval that you set.